qneaglin/qneaglin/android.md

+---
+title: Connect to the ownCloud Server Using the Android Application
+layout: user
+---

 ## Connect to the ownCloud Server Using the Android Application
 1. Download the Android mobile application from Google Play store.
 2. When you open the ownCloud Android application after installation, the **Configuration** window is displayed.